unpoller/unpoller/integrations/inputunifi/cmd/unifi-poller/README.md

     `sites`          default: ["default"]
-        This list of strings should represent the names of sites on the unifi controller that should be polled for data.
+        This list of strings should represent the names of sites on the unifi controller that will be polled for data.
+Pass `all` in the list to poll all sites.

     `interval`       default: 30s
         How often to poll the controller for updated client and device data.